Bira/octopus-carnival/_drafts/wir-mm3-4e-giant-hill.md

 ### Hill Giant Rockthrower

-The MM1 and MV give us an artillery giant that uses big javelins, but if you're a purist you want your giants to throw rocks and nothing but rocks.
-If that's the case, the Rockthrower is for you.
+The MM1 and MV give us an artillery giant that uses big javelins.
+But if you want your giants to throw rocks and nothing but rocks, the Rockthrower is for you.

 Rockthrowers are Level 12 Artillery with 97 HP.
 As artillery monsters, their **Greatclub** attacks are kinda weak, but their basic ranged attack is a